 By now your shirts are dry and you can give each piece a press and try on the finished outfits.
 Smiling little girls and a fun project!
 Making memories!

-Check out all of our projects for girls on Create Whimsy!
+Check out all of our surface design projects and inspiration on Create Whimsy!